 What Is the Fair Labor Standards Act?

 Why does the Fair Labor Standards Act matter?
 The minimum wage and labor standards this piece of legislation mandates affects millions of American workers.
 And when the workers’ rights described in the FLSA are infringed upon, workers may seek compensation for the harm they have suffered and/or to have their rights restored as a result of this critical federal law.
 When hiring new employees covered by the FLSA, it is therefore important to make sure your business is complying with its terms.
-If you are unsure of how to comply with this important law, consider reaching out to an Arlington, Texas employee related services lawyer.
+If you are unsure of how to comply with this important law, consider reaching out to our team at Brandy Austin Law Firm, PLLC for help.

 Fair Labor Standards Act – The Basics